 - 36.6 mcg of vitamin K

-People with weakened immune systems — such as those receiving cancer treatment, pregnant women, young children, and older people — may need to avoid certain foods if there is a risk of these carrying food-borne illnesses.
+People with weakened immune systems may need to avoid certain foods if there is a risk of these foods carrying food-borne illnesses.

-The Memorial Sloan Kettering Cancer Center state that people who have been told to follow a low-microbial diet should avoid unpasteurized fruit and vegetable juices unless they are made at home.
+The Memorial Sloan Kettering Cancer Center state that people following a low microbial diet on the advice of a doctor should avoid unpasteurized fruit and vegetable juices unless they are homemade.

 Carrots contain a type of carotenoid called beta-carotene that the body can convert into vitamin A.

-Eating large amounts of carotenoids from foods has not been linked with harmful effects.
-However, the skin can turn yellow-orange if a person consumes large amounts of beta-carotene for a long time.
+Consuming large amounts of carotenoids from foods has no links with harmful effects.
+However, the skin can turn yellow or orange if a person consumes large amounts of beta-carotene over a long period of time.
 This effect is called carotenoderma.

-Carrot juice may offer many health benefits due to the concentrated levels of nutrients it contains.
+Carrot juice may offer many benefits due to its concentrated levels of nutrients.

 However, carrot juice has less fiber and more sugar than whole carrots.
-Fiber is associated with weight management and lowering cholesterol levels.
+Fiber can help support weight management and reduce cholesterol levels.

-Carrot juice may not be appropriate for everyone, especially pregnant women, young children, the elderly, and people with certain illnesses, depending on how it is prepared.
+Depending on the preparation methods, carrot juice may not be appropriate for everyone, especially pregnant women, young children, older adults, and people with certain conditions.

-Carrot juice in moderation can be included as part of a healthy diet.
-However, drinking juice is not a replacement for eating whole fruits and vegetables.
+However, most people can include carrot juice in moderation as part of a healthful, well rounded diet.
+That said, it is important to remember that drinking juice is not a replacement for eating whole fruits and vegetables.